tmichniewski/MiniSpark/README.md

 val result: DataFrame = c(b(a(df)))
 ```

-In fact, we would like to use them in more natural way, like in the pseudocode below:
+In fact, we would like to use them in a more natural way, like in the pseudocode below:

 ```
 df first a then b next c